top of page

 Soma Bay

-Kempinski Soma Bay
+Soma Bay Red Sea

 Soma Bay is home to only 5 beach resorts, so it’s a good place to go if you want to avoid the crowds found in other popular Red Sea Riviera destinations (Hurghada, Sharm el Sheikh, etc).
+It's also home to the Spa & Thalasso at Cascades Hotel, considered the best spa in Egypt and one of the best regionally.

 Safaga